 One thing that I do find slightly frustrating about this restaurant are their odd and inconsistent hours.
 Lunch is only served on Friday and Saturday, and since it’s closed on Monday and Tuesday and only open for brunch on Sunday, it can be a bit tough to find the right moment for a meal here.

-Still, those who are determined to sample its many delights can be assured that it’s worth making time in your schedule for– according to me, at least.
+Still, those who are determined to sample its many delights can be assured that it’s worth making time in your schedule for.

 I also felt that Le Potager’s menu could be improved by expanding its selection of hot main dishes.
 It’s somewhat expected that vegan restaurants would feature a preponderance of salads and raw dishes, but particularly in the winter, warmer selections would be welcome.

-A cursory look at the current (autumn) menu shows a butternut squash soup, rice vermicelli with tahini and broccoli, and a few other dishes, so it’s safe to assume that the seasonal menus shift in accordance with reigning temperatures.
+A cursory look at the current (autumn) menu shows a butternut squash soup, rice vermicelli with tahini and broccoli, and a few other dishes, so it’s safe to assume that the seasonal menus shift in accordance with warmer or colder weather.

 Getting There & Practical Information